Skip to main content

 PHGG (partially hydrolyzed guar gum) is a clear, tasteless prebiotic fiber that feeds healthy gut bacteria slowly, so it does not cause gas or bloating like other fibers.
 A 5 to 7 gram daily scoop helps with IBS, SIBO, and irregular bowel habits.
 The branded form Sunfiber is the one used in most clinical studies.

 In my practice, the biggest barrier to fiber is not lack of knowledge.
 It is the friction of the experience.
-Patients know they need fiber, but most have been burned by the "grit and gas" of traditional supplements.
+Patients know they need fiber, but most have been burned by the grit and gas of traditional supplements.
 They try psyllium husk, feel bloated, and rightly stop taking it.
-This is why I lean on PHGG (partially hydrolyzed guar gum).
-It solves the compliance problem because it is genuinely invisible.
-It does not turn your water into sludge.
-From a clinical standpoint, PHGG is a "regulating" fiber, not just a bulking one.
-Whether the goal is reducing urgency or improving slow motility, PHGG tends to normalize function without aggressive fermentation.
+PHGG solves the compliance problem because it is truly invisible in any liquid and ferments slowly enough that the gut can handle it.

 • It ferments slowly across the entire colon, instead of dumping gas in one section.